ChandanSayed/react-simple-course-app/README.md

 The 3 features of this App

-• Fetch data from a JSON file
+• Fetch data from a JSON file <br />
-• Add Items to the cart
+• Add Items to the cart <br />
-• Cart Toast is added when the user wants to add a course twice and the user does not have enough Credit to add a course
+• Cart Toast is added when the user wants to add a course twice and the user does not have enough Credit to add a course <br />

 State Management of the App